Lacri1/ProbExpect/README.md

 - Optimized adaptive probability chart scaling based on input probability and target
 - Displays results with formatted numbers (including exponential notation for large values)
 - Responsive and interactive chart with detailed tooltips
+- Added ceiling system logic based on Monte Carlo simulation to support scenarios with guaranteed success after a fixed number of attempts

 ---